OGSR/OGSR-Engine/ogsr_engine/xrCDB/ReadMe.txt

       standard libraries only rely on Primitive-Primitive and BV-BV tests)
     - Introduces no-leaf trees, i.e. collision trees whose leaf nodes have been removed
     - Supports collision queries on quantized trees (decompressed on-the-fly)
-    - Supports "first contact" or "all contacts" modes (à la RAPID)
+    - Supports "first contact" or "all contacts" modes (Ð° la RAPID)
     - Uses temporal coherence for "first contact" mode (~10 to 20 times faster, useful in rigid body simulation during bisection)
     - Limited support for temporal coherence in "all contacts" mode.
 This provides O(1)